FluegelsApps/iot-utilities/docs/app-changelog.md

 - added external content warning when opening links in documentation and licenses
 - shortened and improved various log messages
+- authentication no longer required when trying to download server certificate

 ### Fixed bugs and issues: